What if Easter Island was a sustainable success story instead of an ecocidal disaster?

 Adding to this tale of remarkable survival, apparently the inhabitants somehow managed to get to South America and collect some native Indian genes which they brought back.
 These survived on for another 15 to 20 generations.

 So it may be that an isolated island of only 3,000 people was capable of feeding itself sustainably, somehow making huge statues, and also sailing 3,700 kilometres to South America and then finding their way back again.
-We can imagine a wayward sailor somehow finding South America, but not perhaps so easily an island 24 kilometers wide.
-(Or maybe, wonders Jo, whether some South Americans just managed a one way trip?
+We can imagine a wayward sailor somehow finding South America, but not perhaps on return, an island barely 24 kilometers wide in the vast Pacific.
+(And maybe, wonders Jo, whether some South Americans just managed a one way trip?
 How would we know? — On that score, the authors of the Nature paper say they can’t tell genetically, but there is archaeological evidence and oral history of trans-Pacific contact from Polynesia right across to South America and back).

 Famed Polynesian island did not succumb to ‘ecological suicide,’ new evidence reveals